 Revisiting Ozzy Osbourne’s ‘Suicide Solution’ Lawsuit

-On Oct.
-26, 1984, 19-year-old John Daniel McCollum shot and killed himself while lying on his bed listening to an Ozzy Osbourne record at his home in Indio, Calif.
-His parents went on to sue the singer, alleging that the lyrics to Osbourne's song "Suicide Solution" were a "proximate cause" for their son's death.
+John Daniel McCollum shot and killed himself on Oct.
+26, 1984 while lying on his bed listening to an Ozzy Osbourne record at his home in Indio, Calif.
+The 19-year-old's parents went on to sue the singer, alleging that the lyrics to Osbourne's song "Suicide Solution" were a "proximate cause" for their son's death.

 According to a police report, the former Black Sabbath star's 1980 solo debut Blizzard of Ozz was found on McCollum's turntable, cued to side one, which concludes with "Suicide Solution."
 A photo from the scene shows he was still wearing his headphones.